Harvey is privately held, incorporated in the United States and headquartered in San Francisco. The company has no public stock listing.

 Harvey's ownership structure has direct implications for the millions of lawyers and legal professionals who may eventually use its platform.

 The OpenAI relationship is the most consequential ownership detail.
 If OpenAI decides to compete more directly in the enterprise legal market, Harvey's position as a preferred application layer becomes more complicated.
-The two companies' incentives are currently aligned: Harvey drives API revenue for OpenAI, and OpenAI provides the model capabilities that power Harvey's product.
+For now the incentives are aligned: Harvey's usage drives API revenue for OpenAI, and OpenAI remains one of several frontier providers whose models power Harvey's product.
 If that alignment breaks, ownership will matter a great deal.

 Sequoia's multi-round backing gives it significant economic stake and likely board influence.
 Sequoia has a track record of pushing portfolio companies toward IPOs or acquisitions at scale.
 As Harvey's valuation approaches levels where public market comparisons become relevant, that influence could shape the company's trajectory.